 Put the task cards in order.

 Help your child decide what comes first, second, etc. For instance, doing research comes before proofreading the paper.

-For each task, ask your child what questions or concerns he has.
-Write them down on the back of the relevant card.
+For each task, ask if your child has any questions or concerns.
+Write them down on the back of the card.